 Rothstein and Marcus teamed up to build a crowdsourced knowledge platform that helps technology decision makers around the world to better connect with peers and other independent experts who provide advice without vendor bias.
 With their diverse experience working in enterprise IT as well as in startups, the founders designed an online site that now operates like a Yelp or TripAdvisor for enterprise technology.
 They built their first prototype on Wix within days and hit the road to do some deep market research.
 They spoke with senior technology decision makers, vendors, and corporate thought leaders.

-Discussions with technology professionals revealed a high degree of frustration trying to discover, evaluate, and select the solutions that best met their needs.
+Technology professionals said they had challenges to discover, evaluate, and select the solutions that best met their needs.
 They found that most information online and in their inbox had a vendor bias, and it was highly difficult to find online information they could trust.
 Many end users of technology spoke of their desire to share their experiences with peers but lacked a trusted site in which to share their knowledge and expertise with other professionals.

 Russell Rothstein, IT Central Station’s Station Master and CEO, and co-founder Naftali Marcus, designed a dynamic community site with reviews, recommendations, and other expert advice for technology buyers.
 What began with a few diagrams and Powerpoint slides is now the fastest growing online platform designed for enterprise technology buyers.